Choose a program:

 Monitoring and observing each patient's clinical progress and emotional needs also are part of the therapist's daily routine.
-The therapist, as a member of the health-care team, refers patients to physicians, nurses or social service professionals when necessary.
+The therapist, as a member of the health care team, refers patients to physicians, nurses or social service professionals when necessary.

 Career opportunities for radiation therapists are good.
 Jobs are available in all areas of the country, both rural and metropolitan.
-Salaries are competitive with other health-care professions that require similar levels of education.
+Salaries are competitive with other health care professions that require similar levels of education.